KIMJEONGSU/KIMJEONGSU/README.md

 ### hello?👋

-After graduating from the Department of Computer Engineering, I have been working as the general manager of the airport with my ability to communicate effectively while collaborating with various departments.
+After graduating from the Department of Computer Engineering, I worked as the general manager of the airport with the ability to communicate effectively while collaborating with various departments.

 Currently, I am challenging myself to become a data analyst through boot camp.